1966 Wichita State Shockers football team

 The 1966 Wichita Shockers football team was an American football team that represented Wichita State University as a member of the Missouri Valley Conference during the 1966 NCAA University Division football season.
 In its second season under head coach George Karras, the team compiled a 2–8 record (1–3 against conference opponents), tied for last place in the MVC, and was outscored by a total of 314 to 119.
 The team played its home games at Veterans Field, now known as Cessna Stadium.

+Wichita State quarterback John Eckman ranked second in the country with 2,339 passing yards and also set an NCAA record with 37 interceptions.
+He also led the country in pass completions (195), pass attempts (458), and total plays (539), and ranked second in yards gained per game (233.9) and fifth in total yards (2,174).